Description

 Applying this definition to our asset in some examples:

-• Looking at maximum reduction from previous high in of -21.6 days in the period of the last 3 years, we see it is relatively higher, thus better in comparison to SPY (-24.5 days).
+• Looking at the maximum reduction from previous high of -21.6 days in the last 5 years of SPDR Select Sector Fund - Industrial, we see it is relatively larger, thus better in comparison to the benchmark SPY (-24.5 days)

 MaxDuration: